9 Summer Fertility Booster Tips

 Put your feet in the sand.
 According to a study published in the Journal of Environmental and Public Health, “earthing” or “grounding” reconnects people with the electrons on the surface of the earth allowing them--simply through being barefoot outdoors daily-- to access this “untapped health resource”.
 The widespread potential benefits of this environmental medicine protocol earned earthing the description of a “global treatment table” and an important way of naturally improving health.
 Reportedly, “barefoot sessions” of 30 to 40 minutes daily can have a significant impact.

 Step away from the screens.
-Get outside and away from all of the harmful emissions generated by screens of all types.
-Wi-Fi, phones, laptops, computers, microwaves and more.
+Get outside and away from screens of all types.
 Read a book on the beach.
 Talk by the firepit.
 Disconnect from social media.
 (You get the idea.)

 Boost nutrition.
 Eat a healthy diet.
 If your budget allows it, eat organic fruits and vegetables.
 Consider growing some of your own.
 Pesticides are harmful to fertility in both men and women so try to take advantage of farmers markets and organic sources of local produce this summer.